-Intercity Highways – Level 2: Exercise Increased Caution
+Intercity Highways after dark – Level 2: Exercise Increased Caution

-Armed assaults on private vehicles and public transports occur more frequently after dark, often by criminal elements utilizing blockades to slow down and restrict movement of vehicles.
+Armed assaults on private vehicles and public transports occur more frequently after dark, often by criminal elements using blockades to slow down and restrict movement of vehicles.

-Brong Ahafo, Northern, and Upper East Regions – Level 2: Exercise Increased Caution
+Parts of the Bono East, Bono, Savannah, Northern, North East, and Upper East regions – Level 2: Exercise Increased Caution

-Civil unrest due to chieftaincy disputes can occur at any time.
+Civil unrest due to tribal disputes can occur at any time.
 While such disputes are typically non-violent, the likelihood for violence developing from a tribal dispute is greater in parts of these regions.

 Visit our website for Travel to High-Risk Areas.

-Last Update: Reissued after periodic review with updates to the Risk Indicators and Level 2 areas.
+Last Update: Reissued after periodic review with updates to the Level 2 areas.